-Mexican Chicken, Poblano and Black Bean Tortilla Casserole is easy and perfect for when the Mexican food craving strikes!
+Mexican Chicken, Poblano and Black Bean Tortilla Casserole is easy, cheesy and perfect for when the Mexican food craving strikes!
 Make it ahead and bake it later.

 We finally put our garden to rest a couple of weeks ago.
 I know… Hard to believe that at the end of November anyone is still reaping produce from a garden but we really didn’t have a hard frost until then.

 So, this weekend I was doing a little refrigerator assessment and realized we still had a huge bag of our home-grown Poblanos sitting in there.
 They’d been in there a couple of weeks so it was time to skedaddle and do something with them!

 It’s amazing how long something lasts that is homegrown and not shipped in from some far corner of the globe!

 I roasted and peeled them all, froze about half and with the cold wind blowing outside, decided a good, spicy Mexican-inspired casserole with chicken was in order.
 Yeah, baby!
 This Mexican Chicken Poblano and Black Bean Tortilla Casserole!